Why You Should Drink Lemongrass Tea

 Lemongrass tea is made from the dried leaves or stalks of the lemongrass plant known by the botanical name Cymbopogom.
 The lemongrass plant grows in warmer temperatures and is native to South Asia.
 Today, the plant is frequently cultivated for use in tea and essential oils in Southeast Asia including Indonesia and the Philippines.

-Lemongrass tea features a slightly lemony taste without the bitter or tangy notes of classic lemons.
+Lemongrass tea features a slightly lemony taste without the astringent or tangy notes of classic lemons.
 It is mildly sweet and features a crisp, brisk finish.
 Lemongrass tea is light yellow when brewed and boasts hints of lemon in its aroma.

 Health Benefits of Lemongrass Tea